emlandi/create_a_framework/README.md

+create_a_framework_ema
+*a simple http framework*

 [![Build Status](https://travis-ci.org/emlandi/create_a_framework.svg?branch=master)](https://travis-ci.org/emlandi/create_a_framework)

-Assignment for JSDA Week 2
-Group: Emily, Michael & Ansoo

-Create a series of help libraries/functions for creating REST APIs using the node HTTP module.

-This is a pretty open ended assignment and you're welcome to take it as far as you want.
-The final project should be able to be brought into a Javascript file using the require function and should also be able to be published on npm.
-It should be well testing and be setup on TravisCI...  don't forget the docs!

-Submit the repo, no need to submit as a pull request.

-Rubric
-Framework usefulness: 4pts
-Testing: 4pts
-Documentation: 6pts
-Ability to publish on npm: 3pts
-TravisCI: 3pts

-Base Style Assignment
--A CSS reset
--Base element styles that make sense
--Sensible typography choices
--A sane color scheme

-NPM Publish: To publish to npm
+Note: this has not been published on npm, but it is publish-able.
+In order to publish to npm, the steps are as follows:

-- Requires package dot JSON with 'name' and 'version' number.
+- Requires package.JSON with 'name' and 'version' number.
 Module name cannot alrady exit in the npm respoistory.
-- To publish, a user be registered on npm.
-Create a user, if one already does not exit by typing npm adduser in the terminal.
+- Requires that user is registered on npm.
+Create a user, if one already does not exit, by typing npm adduser in the terminal.
 - Test to see if the npm user credentials are stored on your client machine by typing npm config.
 - Use npm publish to publish package.
 - Use npm unpublish to remove the package from npm.

+How to Use the create_a_framework_ema Framework:

+Installation-

+First install: npm install create_a_framework_ema

+Then require: var ema = require('create_a_framework_ema')

+Methods-

+.get
+.post
+.put
+.patch
+.delete
+.writeHeadPlain
+.writeHeadHTML
+.writeHeadCSS
+.writeHeadJSON
+.writeSync

+Using .get-

+  myRouter**.get**('/secret', function(req, res) {
+    //code here
+  });

+This will send a GET request to the url '/secret'.
+The **.get** can be interchanged with other methods, .post, .put, .path and/or .delete.

+Using .writeHeadCSS-

+  myRouter**.writeHeadCSS**(res);

+This one line automatically sets the status to 200 and content type to css.
+Essentially it replaces the following three lines of code: res.writeHead(200, {
+    "Content-Type": "text/css"
+  });

+  The other .writeHead methods for HTML, CSS & JSON work in the same way, automatically setting the status and content type.

+Using .writeSync-

+  myRouter**.writeSync**(res,'/public/index.html');

+Where *'/public/index.html'* is the file path.
+This incorporates the 'fs' library and will read the supplied directory file and wtite the results.